Tamara-Paskalova/taxi-service-project/README.md

 - Create a new car.
 - Create a new driver.
 - Assign a driver to one or more cars.
-- Add detailed vehicle description by creating vehicle manufacturer information.
+- Add detailed vehicle description by creating manufacturer information.
 - Provide a list of cars assigned to each driver.
 - Delete cars, drivers and manufacturers.